mkudija/blog/content/articles/2018-03-30-share-online.md

 - Learn in front of others: "The best way to get started on the path to sharing your work is to think about what you want to learn, and make a commitment to learning it in front of others."
 (19)
 - "in this day and age, if your work isn't online, it doesn't exist" (23)
 - Domain: "Social networks are great, but they come and go...If you're really interested in sharing your work and expressing yourself, nothing beats owning your own space online."
 (66)
-- Domain: "The beauty of owning your own turf is that your can do whatever you want with it...You don't have to make compromises."
+- Domain: "The beauty of owning your own turf is that you can do whatever you want with it...You don't have to make compromises."
 (69)
 - "The minute you learn something, turn around and teach it to others."
 (117)

 Silence in the age of noise